openmind-consortium/App-SCBS-PatientFacingApp/README.md

 There is a button that may be turned on to allow the user to move to a specific group.
 This is used to quickly move them into a safe group if they are running adaptive therapy or if you just want a button that moves them into a specified "safe" group that is preprogrammed with the RLP.
 The button text may be edited and each ins side may have a specific group assigned.

-Stim Sweep is a functionality that is coming soon that will allow the patient to run a config file that adjusts stim amp/pw/rate in a specified group and specified amount of time.
+Stim Sweep is a functionality that will allows the patient to run a preconfigured set of stim settings on the device.
+There is a config file that will be used to adjust stim amp/pw/rate in a specified group and specified amount of time.

 There is a Montage functionality that will allow the patient to run multiple sense files one after another while recording data.
 This requires a re-connection if already connected due to changing the Mode to 4 for optimal bandwidth.
 The instructions for the montage are customizable and the clinician can add as many montage sense files as they would like.
 The time for each montage run is also customizable.
 The patient will get a total time for the entire montage and when running will get a progress status and timer countdown until finished.